jdbaker01/aws-ai-lex-jasper-bot/README.md

 2. Parameterize the URI for the Lambda handler in the intents
 3. Fix key error bug in lambda line 421
 4. Why is refresh intent not working from the command line.
 IT IS A TIMING THING
-5. Move environment variables to the CFN
+5. Test branches with CodePipeline